- How is Child Support Calculated in Alaska?

 - Each parent or guardian consents.

-Remember, this is a very serious step that’s hard to reverse, so make sure that you understand what you are getting into before you sign anything.
-My advice, consult with a counselor or lawyer throughout the process.
+Remember, this is a very serious step that’s hard to reverse, so make sure you understand what you are getting into before signing anything.
+My advice, consult with a counsellor or lawyer throughout the process.

-So, we advise you to consult with a counselor or attorney in your area to better understand your financial and emotional obligation to your child.
+So, we advise you to consult with a counsellor or attorney in your area to better understand your financial and emotional obligation to your child.
 You should also understand your rights!